« Previous Page

 The FIT test doesn't require a special diet in the days before you take the test.

-You will need to collect stool samples over three different bowel movements on three different days.
-The test kit includes a wooden applicator and test cards.
-Be sure to follow the instructions that come with your test kit, including any instructions to avoid certain foods in the days before the test.
+The test kit contains the things you'll need, such as test cards or a special test pad.
+You may need to collect stool samples over three different bowel movements on three different days.
+Be sure to follow any instructions about foods or medicines to avoid in the days before the test.

 If there is blood in your stool, call your doctor as soon as possible.